Licences Temporary event notice

-Contact us for a temporary event notice (TEN) if you want to carry out a ‘licensable activity’ on unlicensed premises.
+A temporary event notice (TEN) can be given if you want to carry out a licensable activity on unlicensed premises, or to add activities and extend the hours on an existing licence.

-You can only apply for a TEN as an individual, not an organisation.
-You need a TEN for each event you hold on the same premises.
+You can only give a TEN as an individual, not an organisation and you need a TEN for each event you hold on the same premises.
+Personal licence holders can give up to 50 standard TENs in a calendar year, non personal licence holders can give up to five.

 Late TENS